ps2alerts/aggregator/README.md

 Run `ps2alerts-start` to start all associated services and this module.
 Dependencies will be handled via the bootstrap process.

+To start the websocket for development, run `ps2alerts-websocket-dev`.
+This will bootstrap the container with ENV vars etc and tail the docker logs, as you would if you ran it manually via NPM.

 For local development, you're recommended to have the following installed:

 * [NPM](https://www.npmjs.com/get-npm)